 do an article pertaining to travel which might help

 limit some of the stress that goes along with it.
-Much
+Most

-travel takes place during the Spring & Summer
+travel takes place around the Holidays, and this

 PHASE I: Planning

 A.) Make a chart on paper.
 Divide the

 chart into as many squares as the number of days